-1. Measure and account for outcomes for both children and their parents.
-Dual outcomes are at the heart of true two-generation programs.
+Outcomes are at the heart of true two-generation programs.
 Programs and policies should measure how well they serve the whole family.
-Our report, Making Tomorrow Better Together, details the intended outcomes of a 2-generation approach
+Our report, Making Tomorrow Better Together, details the intended outcomes of a 2-generation approach.

 Undergirding all of Ascend’s work — from principles to practice to policy — is a commitment to listen to families and ensure their perspectives and experience inform program and policy design.
 Policies provide the scaffolding and structures that support parents; parents themselves fuel and create their family’s successful path toward economic security.

 Two-generation strategies should evaluate and fix structural problems that create gender and/or racial and ethnic disparities in the ways that programs provide services and assistance.
 Many current funding streams and policies do not reflect the demographic realities of 21st century American families, where one in four U.S. children is growing up in a single-parent family, many headed by women, and where children and parents of color are disproportionately low-income.

 Tap insights from prior evidence-based research and build a deliberate pipeline to ensure innovation.
 Policies and organizational cultures should encourage the integration of innovation into emerging evidence and evaluations of effectiveness.

 Rarely will single funding streams fully address all the needs of children, parents, and families.
 Programs will need to blend and coordinate funds to deliver two-generation services.
 Aligning and linking systems at the state and community level — eligibility standards, performance benchmarks, and coordinated administrative structures — while simultaneously pursuing improved outcomes for both parents and children will lead to two-generation success.